 Cold Brew vs. Iced Coffee

 Cold brew coffee is all the rage at coffee shops these days!
-In the summer, it certainly always sounds refreshing.
+In the summer, it always sounds refreshing.

 Cold brew is different from iced coffee.
 Iced coffee is simply brewed coffee that has been cooled, and then poured over ice.
-Cold brew coffee is slowly brewed in cold water, which results in a smoother cup.
+Cold brew coffee is slowly brewed in cold water, which results in a smoother brew.
 While iced coffee needs to be brewed fresh, cold brew coffee tastes great for a week if refrigerated.

-Cold Brew vs. Iced Coffee Facts:
+Cold Brew vs. Iced Coffee Facts

 - Cold Brew is slowly brewed in cold or room temperature water, rather than being quickly brewed with hot water.